UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :figwidth: 700px
 :name: can_lang_plot_theme

-Scatter plot of percentage of Canadians reporting a language as their mother tongue vs the primary language at home colored by language category with color-blind friendly colors.
+Scatter plot of percentage of Canadians reporting a language as their mother tongue vs the primary language at home colored by language category with custom colors.
 :::

 The chart above gives a good indication of how the different language categories differ,